 LDS Business College is located in the heart of Salt Lake City, the center of the area's educational, cultural, business and recreational activities.
-Within a 10-minute walk from campus are the state's greatest entertainment centers and shopping malls: Temple Square, Utah Jazz basketball, Salt Lake Stingers Triple-A baseball, Ballet West, Utah Symphony.
+Within a 10-minute walk from campus are the state's greatest entertainment centers and shopping malls: Temple Square, Utah Jazz basketball, Salt Lake Bees Triple-A baseball, Ballet West, Utah Symphony.
 Some of the world's greatest ski resorts are no more than a 40-minute drive from campus.
-In July of 2006 the College will move to a new location in the Triad Center three blocks west of Temple Square.
-The new campus mailing address will be 350 West North Temple Street.